hritiksauw199/Qiskit-textbook-solutions/Readme.md

-The solution to various exercises given in the qiskit textbook.
+My solutions to various unsolved exercises given in the qiskit textbook.